9 of the Best Views in San Diego

 6. Cabrillo National Monument – Point Loma

-At Cabrillo National Monument, you can explore the tide pools during low tide, check out the Cabrillo statue and see The Old Point Loma Lighthouse, which stood watch over the entrance to San Diego Bay for many years.
+At Cabrillo National Monument, you can explore the tide pools during low tide, check out the Cabrillo statue, and see the Old Point Loma Lighthouse, which stood watch over the entrance to San Diego Bay for many years.

 7. Embarcadero Marina Park – Downtown